 India deploys aircraft carrier INS Vikramaditya in Arabian Sea amid China-Pak naval drill

-India has deployed its aircraft carrier INS Vikramaditya in the Arabian Sea at a time China and Pakistan are holding a nine-day mega naval exercise in the region, a move seen as New Delhi sending a signal to its two neighbours.
-Top officials of the Naval headquarters were on board the aircraft carrier when it was deployed in the strategic mission, military sources told PTI.
+India has deployed its aircraft carrier INS Vikramaditya in the Arabian Sea at a time China and Pakistan are holding a nine-day mega naval exercise in the region, a move seen as New Delhi sending a clear signal to its two neighbors.
+Top officials of the Naval headquarters were on board the aircraft carrier when it was deployed in the strategic mission earlier this week, military sources told PTI.

-Aircraft carrier INS Vikramaditya, with MiG29K fighters on board, has been sent with a strategic objective, the sources said.
-China is developing Pakistan's deep water Gwadar port in North Arabian Sea and has ramped up its military presence in the region, triggering concerns in India.
+Aircraft carrier INS Vikramaditya, with MiG29K fighters on board, has been sent with a strategic objective, the sources said without elaborating.
+A Navy spokesperson said Deputy Chief of Naval Staff M S Pawar reviewed INS Vikramaditya's operations in the Arabian Sea.

+The deputy chief was extremely pleased to witness the "intense air operations" with high levels of motivation and will to win that was evident on-board the "Queen of the Battle", the spokesperson said.
+He expressed confidence that INS Vikramaditya will "live up to the name and remain victorious in battle - always", the spokesperson added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)